-UBS Investor Watch

-Global insights-spotlight Brazil and Mexico: What's on investors' minds / 2019 Volume 1

-Own your worth
+UBS Investor Watch Global insights: What's on investors' minds / 2019 Volume 1 Own your worth Why women should take control of their wealth to achieve financial well-being

 For our latest UBS Investor Watch, we conducted extensive research to study how women around the world engage with their finances.
 We surveyed nearly 3,700 married women, widows and divorcees in Brazil, Germany, Hong Kong, Italy, Mexico, Singapore, Switzerland, the UK and the US.
 We wanted to know: How do women around the world approach their financial well-being?
 Are they fully engaged in the financial decisions that affect them?
 And if not, why not?
-The answers are surprising.
+4 of 14 UBS Investor Watch The answers are surprising.